Rebel Heart Tour: Multimedia and videos

-Montreal-based multimedia company Moment Factory were enlisted, this being their third collaboration with Madonna, following the Super Bowl XLVI halftime show and The MDNA Tour.
+Montreal-based multimedia company Moment Factory were enlisted, this being their third collaboration with Madonna, following the Super Bowl XLVI halftime show and the MDNA Tour.
 They worked closely with King and Madonna to develop new backdrops, designing and producing the videos for the show.
 The three large video screens were used for achieving the theatrical effect of the visuals on a large scale.
 The opening video was filmed with boxer Mike Tyson, who appears as a guest vocalist on album track "Iconic".
 He felt that the video might be received negatively since the visuals showed him as a savage character, naked and held hostage in a cage.
 A clip of the video was previewed by the singer before the tour started, showing her pushing against the cage, embracing a shirtless man and a troupe of soldiers walking with insignia.

 British director Danny Tull was signed for the tour backdrops.
-Tull, who had collaborated with Madonna since her 2006 Confessions Tour, explained that the singer was a "detail-oriented person" and every scene in the backdrops had a creative meaning behind it.
+Tull, who had collaborated with Madonna since 2006's Confessions Tour, explained that the singer was a "detail-oriented person" and every scene in the backdrops had a creative meaning behind it.
 The first video showed themes including confinement, love, sex and violence among others, which changed in the backdrop for "Bitch I'm Madonna", where Tull wanted to create abstract imagery, superfluous color and dancing elements.
 The visual for "Devil Pray" showed drug intake, snakes, churches and crosses, interspersed with scenes of baptism and religious proceedings.
 In order to create the videos, Tull and his team discussed with Madonna at night since she was busy with rehearsals throughout the day.
 They aligned on the source of the images, any permission if required, usage of stock footage or creation of new graphics.
 The idea of using fan artwork during the performance of "Rebel Heart" emerged from this thought.
 Madonna's official website unveiled a contest where fans submitted their artwork related to the singer, with them displayed as a live digital gallery during the performance of "Rebel Heart".
 Several layering and rendering was done for most of the videos.
 Different multimedia software were used to create the clips, including Adobe Premiere Pro, After Effects, Avid, as well as Final Cut Pro.
 For Tull, the challenge was to adapt each software based on the different videos they would create, including last minute changes and tweaks.